 - To avoid peak traffic flows

-- to limit interference with property access
+- To limit interference with property access

-- minimise noise or other environmental impacts
+- To minimise noise or other environmental impacts

-Road Levels of Temporary Traffic Management
+Special Road Requirements for Temporary Traffic Management

 Traffic Signal and Intersections